What Are the Guidelines for Tungsten Electrodes?

 Introduction to Tungsten Electrodes

-Tungsten electrodes are a critical component in Tungsten Inert Gas (TIG) welding, also known as Gas Tungsten Arc Welding (GTAW).
-These electrodes are favored for their high melting point, exceptional conductivity, and minimal erosion during the welding process.
-Understanding the guidelines for selecting, preparing, and using tungsten electrodes is essential for achieving optimal welding performance and quality.
+Tungsten electrodes are fundamental in tungsten inert gas (TIG) welding, also known as gas tungsten arc welding (GTAW).
+Preferred for their elevated melting point, superior conductivity, and slight erosion during the welding process, understanding how to select, prepare, and utilize tungsten electrodes is vital for achieving high-quality welding outcomes.

 Types of Tungsten Electrodes